Tom-Hudson/test-nino/deno_dist/README.md

 > The `done` property will only return `true` once all possible combinations have been enumerated.

 ### validate
-This function will validate the provided NINO and return a detailed response on which rule has passed and failed.
+This function will validate the provided NINO and return an object which details which rules have passed or failed.
 > It is expected that the NINO is already without formatting etc. - you can use [`normalise`](#normalise) to prepare the NINO if required.

 ```js